 20:51:31:32.
-Compounding and hazardous drug handling standards - United States nonsterile compounding, and repackaging must be handled in accordance with federal law, § to General Chapter <797> Pharmaceutical Compounding - Sterile Preparations, General Chapter
+Compounding and hazardous drug handling standards.
+USP Compounding standards implemented by reference.
+All sterile and nonsterile compounding and repackaging must be handled in accordance with federal laws, § 20:51:31, and current United States Pharmacopeia-National Formulary (USP-NF), including but not limited to General Chapter <797>